Published December 12, 2024. This post may contain affiliate links. Please read my disclosure policy.

 - Espagnole sauce – The base of the demi-glace.
 This has no substitutions since it is responsible for the demi-glace’s complex flavor profile.
 Luckily, espagnole sauce can be made well in advance and kept in your fridge or freezer until it’s time to make the glaze.

 - Stock – I like to make demi-glace with veal stock for its velvety consistency, but beef stock also works well.
 Just like in espagnole sauce, your stock’s quality directly affects your demi-glace’s quality and flavor.
-Use high-quality store-bought stock or make your own from scratch using my Veal Stock or Beef Stock recipe.
+Use high-quality store-bought stock or make your own from scratch using my veal stock or my homemade beef stock recipe.

 - Herbs – Fresh thyme sprigs and parsley stems lend warm and earthy flavors.
 Fresh rosemary, thyme sprigs, and a bay leaf can also be added.